lineCode/ZFFramework/master/develop_note.md

 * `zft` : `ZF Template`, core template utils
 * `ZFM` : `ZF Macro`, core macro utils
 * `ZFTAG_` : `ZF tag`, used to mark some workaround that currently can't be perfectly solved
+* `ZF` and `zf` : short for ZFFramework namespace, also used in script impls

 ## ZFCastZFObject

-we use ZFCastZFObject for dynamic type cast, instead of traditional dynamic_cast
+we use ZFCastZFObject for dynamic type cast, instead of traditional `dynamic_cast`

-the main reason for that is the performance, ZFFramework use multi-inheritance to simulate interface logic, which would cause deep inherit tree, which cause dynamic_cast to be very slow
+the main reason for that is the performance, ZFFramework use multi-inheritance to simulate interface logic, which would cause deep inherit tree, which cause `dynamic_cast` to be very slow

 secondly, it reduce the dependency of RTTI, which is not much necessary for ZFFramework